emcd/python-accretive/documentation/sphinx/contribution.rst

   - **Line Width**: Follow :pep:`8` on this: no more than 79 columns for code lines.
 Consider how long lines affect display on laptops or side-by-side code panes with enlarged font sizes.
-(Enlarged font sizes are used to reduce eye strain and allow people to code with visual correction.)
+(Enlarged font sizes are used to reduce eye strain and allow people to code without visual correction.)

-  - **Vertical Compactness**: Function definitions, loop bodies, and condition bodies, which consist of single statement and which are sufficiently short, should be placed on the same line as the statement that introduces the body.
+  - **Vertical Compactness**: Function definitions, loop bodies, and condition bodies, which consist of a single statement and which are sufficiently short, should be placed on the same line as the statement that introduces the body.
 Blank lines should not be used to group statements within a function body.
-If you need to group statements in a function, then perhaps the function should be refactored into multiple functions.
-Function bodies should not be longer than thirty lines long.
+If you need to group statements within a function body, then perhaps the function should be refactored.
+Function bodies should not be longer than thirty lines.
 I.e., one should not have to scroll to read a function.

 * Use long option names, whenever possible, in command line examples.